The Irish Wolfhound Club

 SECTION 4.
 Termination of Membership.
 Memberships may be terminated:

-- by resignation.
+(a) by resignation.
 Any member in good standing may resign from the Club upon written notice to the Secretary; but no member may resign when in debt to the Club.
 Dues obligations are considered a debt to the Club and they become incurred on the first day of each fiscal year.
 Obligations other than dues are considered a debt to the Club and must be paid in full prior to resignation.

 SECTION 1.
 Annual Meeting.
 The annual meeting of the Club will be held between April 1 and June 15 in conjunction with the Club's Specialty Show if possible, at a place, date and hour designated by the Board of Directors.
-Written notice of the annual meeting shall be mailed, faxed or emailed in accordance with AKC policy, by the Secretary to each member at least 21 days prior to the date of the meeting.
+Notice of the annual meeting shall be mailed, faxed or emailed in accordance with AKC policy, by the Secretary to each member at least 21 days prior to the date of the meeting.
 The quorum for the annual meeting shall be 10% of the Active members in good standing, or 20 Active members, whichever is less.

 SECTION 2.
 Special Club Meetings.
 Special Club meetings may be called by the President or by a majority vote of the members of the Board who are present at a meeting of the Board or who vote by mail, fax or email, in accordance with AKC policy, or by the Secretary upon receipt of a petition signed by 10 members of the Club who are in good standing.
 Such meeting shall be held at such hour and place as may be designated by the Board of Directors.
-Written notice of such meeting shall be mailed, faxed or emailed in accordance with AKC policy, by the Secretary at least 21 days and not more than 42 days prior to the meeting.
+Notice of such meeting shall be mailed, faxed or emailed in accordance with AKC policy, by the Secretary at least 21 days and not more than 42 days prior to the meeting.
 The notice of the meeting shall state the purpose of the meeting and no other club business may be transacted.
 The quorum for such a meeting shall be 10% of the Active members in good standing, or 20 Active members, whichever is less.

 SECTION 3.
 Board Meetings.
 The first meeting of the Board shall be held immediately following the annual meeting and election.
 Other meetings of the Board of Directors shall be held at such times and places as are designated by a majority vote of the entire Board.
 Written notice of such meeting shall be mailed by the Secretary to each member of the Board at least 21 days prior to the date of the meeting.
 Meetings conducted by telephone, mail, fax or email, in accordance with AKC policy may be called by the President with at least 7 days’ notice to each Board member via telephone, mail, fax or email, in accordance with AKC policy.
-The quorum for a Board Meeting shall be a majority of the Board voting in person or by mail.
+The quorum for any board Meeting shall be a majority of the board.

 SECTION 4.
+Other Meetings.
 The Board of Directors may conduct its business by mail through the Secretary, telephone, fax or email, in accordance with AKC policy.

 Directors and Officers